 Cost as a Factor

 In comparative advantage, opportunity cost comes into play because economies need to decide the best way to utilize their resources.
-Out of various alternatives, the country chooses the one that is in-line with the resources and also the cost.
-For instance, assume Japan is better at producing electric cars compared to racing cars.
+Out of various alternatives, the country chooses the one that is in line with the resources and also the cost.
+For instance, assume Japan is better at producing electric cars than racing cars.
 Now, the country would focus on the former and import racing cars.
 Cost is the primary factor in absolute advantage (not the opportunity cost).

 Allocation of Resources

-Absolute advantage does not take into account the opportunity cost, and therefore, resource allocation is not relevant.
-Comparative advantage, on the other hand, considers resource allocation as it takes the opportunity cost into account.
+Absolute advantage does not consider the opportunity cost, and therefore, resource allocation is not relevant.
+On the other hand, comparative advantage considers resource allocation as it takes the opportunity cost into account.

 What does it Tell?

 Absolute advantage helps to understand the allocation of resources and international trade patterns.
-Comparative advantage, on the other hand, helps in understanding the direction of international trade.
+On the other hand, comparative advantage helps in understanding the direction of international trade.